 We host international Sharing & Learning sessions one to two times per month where we invite all staff to join a video presentation led by an expert on a topic related to our work.

-We regularly interview our staff and conduct an annual survey to help us better understand their employee experience and the ways in which we can improve as an organization.
+We conduct an annual engagement survey to help us better understand the ways in which we can improve as an organization.
 We want to make sure our employees feel heard.

-We host weekly water cooler chat video calls in the US, as a way to connect our remote staff with one another and with employees in the office in a casual way that they may not otherwise have the opportunity for.
+We host weekly water cooler chat video calls as a way to connect our remote staff with employees in a casual way that they may not otherwise have the opportunity for.

-Last year we invited all staff to participate in a Year of Mindfulness meditation program, a year long program that includes monthly calls led by a certified mindfulness facilitator.
+Last year we invited all staff to participate in a Year of Mindfulness meditation program, a year long program that included monthly calls led by a certified mindfulness facilitator.